 Thank you to all past, present and future donors.

-We provide a variety of educational opportunities for all age groups.
+We provide a variety of educational opportunities including garden tours, workshops and internships for all age groups.
 Topics include food insecurity, nutrition, sustainable growing practices, seed starting, cooking and more!

 Interested in partnering with NHCO Gardens and learning more about educational opportunities?
 Contact